brianalegre/02-Advanced-CSS-Homework/README.md

 # Requirements:
 - Developer's Name
- - Recent photo or avatar
+ - Recent photo or avatar --> Done
  - Links to sections about them, work, or contact

-- Navigation links to section on the page
+- Navigation links to section on the page --> Done
-- - Scrolls to the section
+- - Scrolls to the section --> Done

 - Section with tilted images of develop's applications
 - - First application image is bigger than the rest of the applications